Petite messe solennelle: Reception

-The reception of the work was divided.
-Music critic Filippo Filippi in La Perseveranza noted: "This time, Rossini has outdone himself, because no one can say what prevails, science and inspiration.
+The work was well received by contemporary critics.
+Writing for La Perseveranza, Filippo Filippi said that "this time, Rossini has outdone himself, because no one can say what prevails, science and inspiration.
 The fugue is worthy of Bach for erudition."
 A reviewer for L'Illustration wrote:

-However, Giuseppe Verdi was much less enthusiastic, as he wrote to Count Opprandino Arrivabene on 3 April 1864: "Lately Rossini has made progress and studied!
+Giuseppe Verdi was less enthusiastic, writing to Count Opprandino Arrivabene on 3 April 1864 that "lately Rossini has made progress and studied!
 Studied what?
 Personally, I would advise him to unlearn the music and write another Barber".

 Scoring

-In its original version, the performance of the mass required four soloists (soprano, contralto, tenor and bass), a mixed choir of ideally twelve singers including the soloists, two pianos and harmonium, which sometimes could be replaced by an accordion, according to the first idea of Rossini, but was considered too "popular" for a religious framework at the time of the creation.
-This low number of performers contrasts with the dimension of ensembles used at that time to interpret the great works of sacred music.
+In its original version, the performance of the mass required four soloists (soprano, contralto, tenor and bass), a mixed choir of ideally twelve singers including the soloists, two pianos and harmonium, which could sometimes be replaced by an accordion, according to Rossini's initial ideas, but was considered too "popular" for a religious framework at the time of the mass's creation.
+This small number of performers contrasts with the dimension of ensembles used at that time to interpret the great works of sacred music.
 This is what has earned this mass the adjective petite.
 In 1867 Rossini orchestrated his mass for instrumental forces much larger: three flutes, two oboes, two clarinets, three bassoons, four horns, four trumpets, three trombones, ophicleide, two cornets, timpani, two harps, organ and strings.

 Judgements about the two versions diverge.
 Some musicologists argue that the orchestrated version is preferred today to the original while others explain that the piano gives back its "bite" to the original version, which the composer preferred.